emartinpi/unit-test-e2e-environment/README.md

 ### Chrome WebDriver

-**selenium-server-standalone-{VERSION}.jar** included the WebDriver for some browsers like Firefox.
+**selenium-server-standalone-{VERSION}.jar** includes the WebDriver for some browsers like Firefox.
 But if you want to run the tests using Chrome browser you have to download the ChromeDriver binary and specify it's location in *nightwath.json*
 Also don't forget to specify chrome as the browser name in the desiredCapabilities property.

 ### Using Nightwatch